Controlling Ensemble Variance in Diffusion Models: An Application for Reanalyses Downscaling: Methodology

-Note that \eqref{eq:recursive_formula} represents a first-order linear recurrence equation of dimension $n$ with non-constant coefficients, for which there exists a closed formula that can be used to compute $\v_T$, the variance of the generated data, as summarized in the following Theorem.
+{Equation \eqref{eq:recursive_formula} represents a first-order linear recurrence relation of dimension $n$ with non-constant coefficients, for which a closed-form expression can be derived to compute $\v_T$, the variance of the generated data, as summarized in the following Theorem.} \\